#1970s #1980s #1990s #2000s #2010s

 TV charity night…

 Sir Terry Wogan attempts Gangnam Style – Children in Need 2012 – BBC One, BBC

 Wogan compered Children in Need, a yearly charity evening on the Beeb yearly from 1980 to 2013.
 The Beeb was Wogan’s affectionate name for the British Broadcasting Corporation.
 These Wogan narrated parts (along with his programme at New Year) were usually the highlight of the evening.

-This until sadly we got the Scottish version for both, with more cringe-worthy segments with over the top annoying Scottish presenters, usually wearing tartan.
+Until sadly we got the Scottish version for both, with more cringe-worthy segments with over the top annoying Scottish presenters, usually wearing tartan.
 I moved to England in 1992 and for approximately 8 years enjoyed Wogan and his English crew.
-Was worth it for that alone.
+Was worth moving there for that alone.

 Blankety Blank October 1979 (Part 4 of 4), koksy

 Wogan was compere for Blankety Blank (1979-83), a BBC1 quiz show.
 He was the perfect host with his Irish charm and deadpan presenting style, with the contestants and presenters alike.
 The game involved asking contestants to fill in the missing word from a sentence.
 They then hoped to match it with 6 random celebrities’ random answers to the question.

 Contestants normally included some posh English totty for your mum and a token dumb blonde, who was usually Sandra Dickinson.
 In the show, Wogan was more famous for his use of the one of a kind bendy microphone.

 Eurovision: Making Your Mind Up – Terry Wogan announces the wrong winner and other stuff, jeffrey44